-The headmistress and deputy headteacher are responsible for approving all visits or ventures that take place.
+The head teacher and deputy head teacher are responsible for approving all visits or ventures that take place.
 Before approval is given, information is gained from the centres/providers of the activities to ensure that health and safety, risk assessment and operating procedures are in place.
-The headmistress will always consult the Chair of Governors for approval regarding new residential trips and trips abroad.
+The head teacher will always consult the Chair of Governors for approval regarding new residential trips and trips abroad.

 Centres/providers will be checked for their appropriateness and basic operating procedures.
 These checks will be carried out annually where repeat visits are planned.
-The headmistress may delegate some duties to a designated Educational Visits Co-ordinator (EVC) who will have responsibility for approving school trips and ventures.